BEST Cargo's Anniversary Milestone: A Year Of Unprecedented Success In Malaysia

 In addition, to address the growing business demands, BEST Cargo welcomes individuals interested in joining the logistics industry to explore broader career opportunities together.

-Nationwide Coverage: Nearly 400 stations , ensuring 100% coverage for large and small items throughout the entire journey.
+Nearly 400 stations , ensuring 100% coverage for large and small items throughout the entire journey.
+Standard Operations:

-Standard Operations: With over 220,000 square feet of distribution centers, capable of handling at least 40 containers simultaneously, standard operations are visually monitored for efficient operations.
+With over 220,000 square feet of distribution centers, capable of handling at least 40 containers simultaneously, standard operations are visually monitored for efficient operations.
+Unbeatable Price:

 Hashtag: #BESTInc #Logistics #Cargo #BESTCargo #CrossBorder #Fulfillment